CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 and appeared briefly on-screen to introduce speakers and fill time.&nbsp;
-I was also the <i>sole</i> organizer of Ruby DAYCamp (no website) 2013, a semi-impromptu "overflow" event for those who couldn't get into Ruby DCamp (defunct, site gone).
+I was also the <i>sole</i> organizer of Ruby DAYCamp (no website) 2013, a semi-impromptu "overflow" event for those who applied too late for
+Ruby DCamp
+(defunct, site gone).